NCEAS/awards-bot/README.md

 The NSF awards bot regularly contacts principal investigators with reminders on their project specific deadlines.
 Please read the [schedule readme](https://github.com/NCEAS/awards-bot/tree/master/inst/emails) for more detailed information on automated correspondences.

 ## How the bot works
 Every 24 hours the bot queries NSF's award [API](https://www.research.gov/common/webapi/awardapisearch-v1.htm) for newly awarded grants and stores this information in a pre-existing database.
 When it finds a new award it creates a new ticket in [Request Tracker](https://bestpractical.com/request-tracker/) and sends an initial correspondence that outlines project-specific expectations and deadlines.
 It sends reminders to submit annual reports, submit data for Arctic Observing Network (AON) projects, and that the award is expiring soon.
-The bot sends error messages to a slack channel.
+The bot sends a summary of the number of each type of correspondence sent and error messages to a slack channel.

 ## Setup
 - Copy the bot [cron script](https://github.com/NCEAS/awards-bot/blob/master/inst/main_cron_script.R) to a directory